Yoga teacher turned yoga copywriter

 And that’s partly why I’ve been carving out my niche as a yoga copywriter.
 I believe so much in the positive effect yoga can have on people’s lives, that I want to help yoga teachers, studios and retreats to attract more clients, using original, well-crafted on- and off-line copy that speaks their language.
 I also believe it’s the duty of any practitioner to share their understanding and experience of yoga.
 Oh, and you might’ve noticed – I rather like writing about yoga.

-I might teach classes again one day, but right now, any teaching will be done through my new blog, The Cat on the Mat, where I’ll be offering yogic insights to help you build your business (yoga or otherwise), as well as copywriting tips and tricks.
+I do intend to teach again at some point (keep an eye on my Classes page for updates!), but right now, my focus is on writing about yoga – for my clients, in my blog (The Cat on the Mat), and over on my cat_on_the_mat_yoga Instagram account.
 You can subscribe to my blog for free, using the form at either the bottom or the right-hand side of this page, or else contact me, if you need a yoga copywriter.

 Om, shanti, shanti, shanti…